 This trail is used for hiking, camping, and backpacking.
 A National Park Pass is required to park and no dogs are allowed.

-It’s a 32.8-mile out-and-back trail with a moderate difficulty rating.
+It’s a 32.8-mile out-and-back hike with a moderate difficulty rating.
 It is highly trafficked from April to October.
-During the winter months, the route can still be accessed, but it has been known to flood and can wash out at times.
+During the winter months, the trail can still be accessed but has been known to flood and can wash out at times.

 The biodiversity on the Hoh River Trail is quite spectacular!
-You will experience gigantic old-growth trees, moss, rivers, waterfalls and lakes, and panoramic views of the Blue Glacier and Mount Olympus.
+You will experience gigantic old-growth trees, moss, rivers, waterfalls and lakes, and panoramic views of the Blue Glacier and the Olympic Mountains.
 Wildlife such as the Roosevelt Elk and a diverse range of birds are often spotted too.

 Further along the trail, you will find backpackers and climbers headed for the Blue Glacier, which is the furthest point on the trail.
-Pocked with gorgeous, cerulean crevasses, the sight of this marvel alone is worth every bit of the effort put in to reach it.
+Packed with gorgeous, cerulean crevasses, the sight of this marvel alone is worth every bit of effort put in to reach it.

-For beginners and avid adventurers alike, The Hoh River Trail is a route that you must do at least once in your lifetime.
+For beginners and avid adventurers alike, the Hoh River Trail is a hike that you will want to cross off your bucket list!

 The Skyline Trail is a 6-mile loop located near Paradise Inn, WA, in Mount Rainier National Park.
 Skyline is on the south side of the National Park and is the most popular hiking area in the Paradise region.

 The path begins behind the Jackson Visitor Center and loops around Edith Creek basin.
 The loop passes through alpine flower meadows and over craggy peaks.
 The trail also features gorgeous waterfalls and a glacier vista at around 6,300 feet.
-Marmots are often seen grazing or lazily sun-bathing along the way.
+Marmots are often seen grazing or lazily sun-bathing along the way as well.

-We recommended you travel clockwise around the loop, but it can be hiked in either direction.
-Panorama Point provides spectacular views of the Paradise Valley, Mount St.Helens, Mount Adams and, on a clear day, Mount Hood.
+We recommended you travel clockwise around the loop, although it can be hiked in either direction.
+Panorama Point provides spectacular views of Paradise Valley, Mount St.Helens, Mount Adams, and on a clear day, Mount Hood.

-#5 Cascade Pass Trail, North Cascades National Park
+5. Cascade Pass Trail, North Cascades National Park, Washington State

 Cascade Pass Trail is a 7-mile out-and-back trail located near Rockport, WA, in the North Cascades National Park.
 The path is nestled within an incredible old-growth forest and is rated as moderately difficult.
 Mostly for day hikers, Cascade Pass is a heavily trafficked area from June through September.

-The first 2.7 miles features a challenging 30+ switchbacks, but is incredibly rewarding when Cascade Pass comes into view.
+The first 2.7 miles feature a challenging 30+ switchbacks but persevere and you will be rewarded with incredible views of the Cascade Pass.
 From there several peaks and glaciers can be admired, including Mixup Peak, Magic Mountain, and Cache Glacier.

-Wildlife is abundant with chipmunks, marmots, pika, deer, mountain goats, and even the occasional bear.
+Wildlife is abundant here with chipmunks, marmots, pika, deer, mountain goats, and even the occasional bear.

-#6 Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness
+6. Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness, Washington

-The Enchantments Traverse is an epic 23.6-mile, point-to-point path near Leavenworth, WA, in the Okanogan-Wenatchee National Forest.
-This route is for experienced adventurers and is used for hiking, rock climbing, camping, and backpacking.
+The Enchantments Traverse is an epic 23.6-mile point-to-point path near Leavenworth, WA, in the Okanogan-Wenatchee National Forest.
+This beautiful hike is for experienced adventurers and is used for hiking, rock climbing, camping, and backpacking.
 A Discover Pass is required to park and no dogs are allowed.

-The permit lottery system will likely decide the direction of your journey for you based on which zones you’re allowed to set-up camp.
+The permit lottery system will likely decide the direction of your journey for you based on which zones you’re allowed to set up camp in.

-If you’re up to the challenge, the Enchantments Traverse can be accomplished as a through-hike in one day by the strongest of hikers.
-If you try this, you should prepare a pack with plenty of food, water, and gear in case you have to spend the night.
+If you’re up to the challenge, the Enchantments Traverse can be accomplished as a thru-hike in just one day if you are a particularly strong hiker.
+If you do try this, you should prepare a pack with plenty of food, water, and gear in case you do have to spend the night.

-Campfires are prohibited on the Enchantment Traverse not only to prevent forest fires, but to eliminate scavenging of deadwood that provides precious organic material to the soil.
+Campfires are prohibited on the Enchantment Traverse, not only to prevent forest fires but also to eliminate scavenging of deadwood that provides precious organic material to the soil.
 The restriction includes camp stoves that burn small sprigs and twigs.

-The Tolmie Peak route is a 6.4-mile out-and-back hike located near Wilkeson, WA, in Mount Rainier National Park.
-This path is rated as moderate and is used primarily for hiking from June through October.
+This day hike is a 6.4-mile round trip located near Wilkeson, WA, in Mount Rainier National Park.
+This path is rated as moderate and used primarily for hiking from June through October.
 A National Park Pass is required to park and no dogs are allowed.

-The Tolmie Peak route is located on the north side of Mowich lake and features a mellow 1000 feet of gradual ascent.
-As you hike past the lake beware of the swarms of mosquitoes, as they are quite anxious to greet you.
-As you gradually gain in elevation beyond Ipsut Pass, you will arrive at Eunice Lake.
+The trail is located on the north side of Mowich lake and features a mellow 1000 feet of gradual ascent.
+As you hike past the lake beware of the swarms of mosquitoes, as they enthusiastically greet you.
+As you gradually gain in elevation beyond Ipsut Pass, you will then arrive at Eunice Lake.

 No camping is available at Tolmie Peak, but the nearby Mowich Campground offers 13 walk-in, primitive campsites.
 It’s one epic getaway and the perfect location for a few relaxing days with the family or your chums.